How to get to Albanian Riviera?

 2. Corfu Airport

 Tirana International Airport is the only airport in Albania.
-It is located near the capital city Tirana, in the centre of the country.
+It is located near the capital city Tirana, in the center of the country.
 Therefore, it is not that close to the Albanian Riviera, which is in the south.
 So, from Tirana airport you can travel to the Albanian Riviera by car, by taxi or by bus.

 Corfu Airport is located on the Greek Corfu island.
 Although Corfu island is a part of Greece, it is actually nearer to the Albanian coastline.
 From Corfu, you can take a ferry boat to Saranda city in Albania.
 Saranda is the unofficial capital of the Albanian Riviera.
 So if you only plan on visiting the Albanian Riviera in the south of Albania, Corfu Airport is your best option.